Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### [TBD] Measuring Social Inequality
 Book reference: pages 158-162

+Social inequality can be measured through various means.
+In the UK, the IMD is a composite statistic that comprises 7 domains with varying weightings: income and employment account for 50%, followed by education and health at 13.5%, and finally (barriers to) housing and services, crime and the living environment at 9.3%.

 The Gini coefficient is used to measure the inequality of income and thereby deprivation within countries.
 [Here](https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/incomeandwealth/bulletins/householdincomeinequalityfinancial/financialyearending2022#:~:text=The%20Gini%20coefficient%20for%20gross,40.0%25%20in%20FYE%202020) is the UK stats on the ONS website.

 ### Case study: MIDDLESBROUGH
+Middlesborough is

 https://www.gazettelive.co.uk/news/teesside-news/teesside-town-residents-13200-poorer-28502866